Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 You will also add functionality and port assignments to the peripheral IP framework.

-The Peripheral IP you will create is an AXI4-Lite compliant slave IP.
+The peripheral IP you will create is an AXI4-Lite compliant slave IP.
 It includes a 28-bit counter.
-The 4 MSB bits of the counter drive the 4 output ports of the peripheral IP.
+The four most significant bits of the counter drive the four output ports of the peripheral IP.
 The block diagram is shown in the following figure.

 ![Custom IP Structure](./media/image93.jpeg)